Anita Dongre

 Anita Dongre (née Sawlani) (born 3 October 1963) is an Indian fashion designer.
 She is the founder of House of Anita Dongre, an Indian fashion house.

 Early life

 Dongre was born in Mumbai, in the state of Maharashtra.
 Her mother, Pushpa Sawlani, used to stitch clothes for Anita and her 5 siblings when they were kids.
-Later in life, Anita studied fashion design at SNDT college located in Mumbai.
+Later in life, Anita studied fashion design at Premlila Vithaldas Polytechnic, SNDT Women's University located in Mumbai.
 She pursued a Degree course in Fashion designing while displaying her love for designing clothes through different campaigns.

 Career

 Dongre launched her jewellery brand Anita Dongre Pink City, which also features under House of Anita Dongre.

 In the year 2015, AND Designs India Limited re-branded itself as House of Anita Dongre.
 House of Anita Dongre currently shelters AND (western wear), Global Desi (boho-chic brand inspired by the folk tales of India), and her signature label ANITA DONGRE.
 She has recently introduced Anita Dongre Grassroot to her fashion house.
 She is also the founder of Pink City, a jadau fine jewellery brand.

 On 28 March 2019, the Board of House of Anita Dongre Limited (HOADL), as part of its corporate restructuring, transferred the businesses under its two brands, AND and Global Desi under a slump sale arrangement to a newly formed wholly owned subsidiary, Ochre and Black Private Limited (OBPL) - effective 1 April 2019.
 HOADL will continue to manage the business under its two brands - Anita Dongre and Grassroot.

 Dongre's brother and sister handle the operations of the business, while she focuses on the design front.
 She features as the chief creative officer of the company.